 A wedding photography fad you will never follow?

 We will never edit images with selective color because it makes us want to poke ourselves in the eye with a sharp stick.
 With that being said we don’t hold it against those who enjoy desecrating photos.

 Can you tell us what your wedding was like?

-Barring budget, logic or reality, what would your dream wedding be like?
+Barring budget, logic or reality, what would your dream wedding (to shoot) be like?

 A book, movie or tv show you’d love to base a styled shoot on?

 A Lord of the Rings shoot would be cool.
 Did that sound too nerdy?